exercism/perl5/docs/INSTALLATION.md

 ---

 ### Install Test Suite
-The Perl 5 track in Exercism uses [Test2 Suite](https://metacpan.org/pod/Test2::Suite)
-to verify the codes.
-It's mandatory installing this suite to have your tests verified.
+Some exercises in the Perl 5 track use [Test2 Suite](https://metacpan.org/pod/Test2::Suite) to verify the codes.
+It's mandatory installing this suite to have that exercises verified.

 The last bundle is _Test2::V0_.